Seal Care at the Woods Hole Science Aquarium

 When seals are in residence, we usually feed them when we open in the morning and when we close in the afternoon.
 Feeding sessions are also training sessions during which we make sure the seals get enough exercise and we train them in behaviors that are important for their care.
 Most training sessions are open to the public.

-The seals at Woods Hole Science Aquarium are protected by federal law.
+Seals at Woods Hole Science Aquarium are protected by federal law.
 Please follow all posted rules and respect our seal exhibit hours of operation while visiting the seal enclosure.